GSA-TTS/identity-idva-docs/_pages/faqs.md

 You may be ineligible to participate if:

-- you are under 18 years of age
+- you are under 18 years of age;
-- you do not agree to the terms and conditions of the study.
+- you do not agree to the terms and conditions of the study;
-- you chose “prefer not to answer” in the required demographic questions
+- you chose “prefer not to answer” in the required demographic questions; or
 - the study has already reached the necessary number of participants from specific demographics.

 ### What do I need to participate in the study?